mdresch/community-forum-app/gitbook/roadmap-features/high-value-feature-recommendations-for-your-community-forum.md

 # High-Value Feature Recommendations for Your Community Forum

+## Overview

+This document outlines strategic, high-value features to consider for the future development of the Community Forum App.
+These recommendations are intended to guide roadmap planning and inspire new ways to drive engagement and value for your users.

+For the full roadmap and implementation status, see [Roadmap Overview](../roadmap.md).

+**Have a feature idea?** Open an issue or join the discussion in the [Feature Requests](../feature-requests.md) section.

 #### High-Value Feature Recommendations for Your Community Forum

 Based on the comprehensive community forum we've built so far, here are strategic feature recommendations that could significantly enhance user engagement, retention, and platform value.